MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Query-basics.md

 ![Customize metrics](../Images/WpA/Use/Customize-attributes-and-metrics.png)

-## Predefined query templates
+## Predefined templates

-Workplace Analytics includes the following predefined query templates to help you get started with queries.
+Workplace Analytics includes the following predefined templates to help you get started with the Query designer.
 In addition to these, a number of Power BI templates are also available.
 For details, see [Power BI templates](power-bi-intro.md).

 * **Domain collaboration** analyzes collaboration patterns with external domains.
 * **Standard meeting query** analyzes meetings by using the available base meeting query metrics.